vfarah-if/GitPlayground/README.md

             int page = 1,
             int pageSize = 100);
 		```
-4. This is not necessarilly a crud based repository but as the data needs to be seeded from the live site, there is no issues in creating the repository as *CRUD based* for the purpose of reading and writing the data.
+* This is not necessarilly a CRUD based repository, but as the data needs to be seeded from the live site, there is no issues in creating the repository as *CRUD based* for the purpose of reading and writing the data.
-5. Represent the final consumption of the repository within a console based application that can demonstrate:
+* Represent the final consumption of the repository within a console based application that can demonstrate:
+	* Seed and generate the database if non exists.
-	1. The entire count of *AccidentStatistics*, *Vehicles* and *Casualties* within the database, to seed and generate the database if non exists.
+	* Show a count of *AccidentStatistics*, *Vehicles* and *Casualties* within the database.
-	2. The show paginated cycling fatal accidents from the *1st of January 2005* to the *31st of December 2017* displaying the *borough* the accident occured in, the *long date and time* it occured at, some summary information about the pagination a data severity in any format you think will help show to the user what you have achieved through this repository.
+	* The show paginated fatal fatal accidents from the *1st of January 2005* to the *31st of December 2017* displaying the *borough* where the accident occured, the *long date and time* it occured on, some summary information about the pagination and data severity in any format you think will help show to the user what you have achieved through this repository.

 ## API indaba